-Coupled with the fact that in typical contextual cueing experiments, memory for repeated displays is only implicit, the current results suggests that contextual cueing might be a form of procedural knowledge: given a set of locations to attend to (the list of non-rejected locations), the visual system is faced with a series of decisions regarding the order in which these locations are to be inspected by the eyes/attention.
-Thus, the benefit of repetition might make lessen the demands on this decision process, and improve performance as the same set of contexts repeat over and over throughout the experiment.
+Coupled with the fact that in typical contextual cueing experiments, memory for repeated displays is only implicit, the current results suggest that contextual cueing might be a form of procedural knowledge: given a set of locations to attend to (the list of non-rejected locations), the visual system is faced with a series of decisions regarding the order in which these locations are to be inspected by the eyes/attention.
+Thus, the benefit of repetition might make lessen the demands on this decision process and improve performance as the same set of contexts repeat over and over throughout the experiment.
 If so, this mechanism might also help explain why there is inconsistent evidence regarding the “guidance” of contextual cueing.
-There have only been a few studies where the set size of the candidate set is manipulated (ADD REFS).
+There have only been a few studies where the set size of the candidate set is manipulated (CITE).
 If display repetition guided attention towards the target, then one would expect an interaction between display repetition and set size (a smaller set size effect on repeated displays than on novel displays), which has not been consistently observed (or only to a small extent).
 Thus, perhaps contextual cueing is less an attentional effect and more a procedural memory effect: the advantage that comes from repeating the same actions/decisions over time, just like repetition improves playing the piano.